jackphillips96/KDD_Project_COVID19/README.md

 Known Issues:
 -
 There are issues with few features in the dataset, for instance,  that either have no correlation or are highly correlated.
 A few of the features like diabetes_prevelance, and population are highly correlated considering their threshold.
 All the issues with the data has to do with it not being preprocessed or cleaned.
 Our data has to be prepared to be able to perform modeling on.
 For instance, dealing with missing values and also detecting and removing outliers since there is much of it.
-We will also consider other cleaning methods necessary to prepare our data for modeling to get a good accuracy.
+We will also consider other cleaning methods necessary to prepare our data for modeling to get a good score.

 Conclusion:
 -